mlrun/mlrun/docs/feature-store/transformations.md

 Aggregations, being a common tool in data preparation and ML feature engineering, are available directly through the MLRun {py:class}`~mlrun.feature_store.FeatureSet` class.
-These transformations add a new feature to the feature-set that is created by performing an aggregate function over the feature's values.
-You can use aggregation for time-based sliding windows and fixed windows.
-In general, sliding windows are used for real time data, while fixed windows are used for historical aggregations.
+These transformations add a new feature to the feature-set, which is created by performing an aggregate function over the feature's values.

-Features matching this regex pattern aree treated as aggregations: `.*_[a-z]+_[0-9]+[smhd]$`
+Feature names must match this regex pattern to be treated as aggregations: `.*_[a-z]+_[0-9]+[smhd]$`<br>
+where [a-z]+ is the name of an aggregation.

+If either the pattern or the condition is not met, the feature is treated as a static (or "regular") feature.

 If the `name` parameter is not specified, features are generated in the format `{column_name}_{operation}_{window}`.
 If you supply the optional `name` parameter, features are generated in the format `{name}_{operation}_{window}`.